 Kitchen and bathrooms

-Have you cleaned the oven ?
-While we don’t expect this to sparkle on every inspection certainly you need to clean in once or twice a year with oven cleaner.
-It’s common I look in an over and it’s dirtier than I was expecting
+Have you cleaned the oven?
+While we don’t expect this to sparkle on every inspection, certainly you need to clean it once or twice a year with an oven cleaner.
+It’s common I look in an oven and it’s dirtier than I was expecting.

-These need to be wiped down, no dust and fairy tidy, but I also understand most peoples kitchens are fairly business with mixers and coffee machines.
+These need to be wiped down, no dust and fairly tidy, but I also understand most peoples’ kitchens are fairly busy with mixers and coffee machines.